atbeesley/people-and-movies-/homework.md

   18 | Thor: Ragnarok                      | 2017 | 22:10
   19 | Black Panther                       | 2018 | 21:00
    7 | Iron Man 3

 ## Extension

 1. Research how to delete multiple entries from your table in a single command.

+DELETE FROM table WHERE col1='4' and col2='5'

+DELETE FROM table WHERE col1 IN (1,2,3,4,5)